CENG501-Projects/CENG501-Fall2024/AgusBotasun/Readme.md

 RDE and SR+DQN seem to generate more robust solutions compared to vanilla DQN in some games like Freeway, where the DQN model learns the best possible solution of "mashing up" as there is no substantial *visible* penalty due to car crashes.
 RDE and SR+DQN however make occasional attempts to dodge cars if the action happens to be beneficial.
 This may be an advantage in exploitation for some other games where obstacles or detrimental actions are more erratic. </br>

-Visualizing the results of MsPacmanNoFrameskip-v4 showed that more convoluted games require more episodes of exploration and exploitation to better view the results, as more timesteps of actions are required to fully explore all options leading to varying levels of available rewards.
-Ms Pacman could, for instance, go for the power pellets and eat aliens to gain an increased number of rewards, instead of making a few short escapes towards small pellets to score fewer points in an easier manner.
+Visualizing the results of MsPacmanNoFrameskip-v4 showed that more convoluted games require more episodes of exploration and exploitation to generate better results, as more timesteps of actions are needed to fully explore all options leading to varying levels of available rewards.
+Ms Pacman could, for instance, go for the power pellets and eat aliens to gain an increased number of rewards, instead of making a few short escapes towards small pellets to reach a few instances of rewards more easily.
 Since these action sequences are rather long, exploring enough solutions to apply such experiences would take more timesteps.
-Consequentially, the models seem to be performing similarly, with minor performance variations among each other.
+Consequentially, the models are performing similarly, with minor performance variations among each other.

 # 5. References